 Worth How Much?

-Would it be worth the price of a book to get you started?
 Think of it – business presentation skills you can learn in 4-5 weeks that can provide you lasting competitive advantage through the rest of your working life.

 A skill few people take seriously.